-Most of Locksmith's keys work via special Liquid code that we automatically bake into your shop's theme.
-This method is super fast, because all the magic happens on Shopify's servers, using Shopify data - very, very minimal overhead.
+Most of Locksmith's keys work via Liquid code that we automatically bake into your shop's theme.
+This method is very efficient, because all the magic happens on Shopify's servers, using Shopify data – very, very minimal overhead.

 Older versions of Locksmith have some limitations when server keys are in play.
 The limitations here do not affect up-to-date Locksmith accounts.
 If you're on v6 or above, you can ignore the rest of this article. :)